Mindflash/mf-api-example/CUSTOMBRANDING.md

   2. Fill the relevant information in the value column.

 ## To configure EmailTemplates:
-  1. Go to the EmailTempltes sheet in the excel
+  1. Go to the EmailTemplates sheet in the excel
   2. Fill the relevant information in course name column.